Caption: Search efforts continue for missing Malaysian Flight MH370. Photos provided by Aus Maritime Agency.

 A meteor struck the plane.

-Some country’s military shot it down:
+Some country’s military shot down the plane.

 Aliens abducted the plane.